havenchyk/bb-rest-app/README.md

 Run `npm install`

-`node server.js`
+`npm run start`

+`npm run watch-js` for browserifying of js files.

-Static files will be available at `localhost:4711/site`
+Static files will be available at `localhost:4711`